cheungdaven/cheungdaven.github.io/_pages/mentoring.md

 ---

-I am fortunate to have hosted/co-hosted or mentored with the following interns and students.
+I am fortunate to have hosted/co-hosted or mentored the following interns and students.

 ## Interns
 * Wenqi Jiang, applied scientist intern, PhD student from ETH Zurich.